alice-i-cecile/rust-variadics-background/src/introduction.md

 Let's talk a little bit about how you might use each of those in practice.

+## Variadic tuples

+Tuples are great: simple, heterogenously typed collections of elements with a fixed length.
+But what if we wanted tuples of *arbitrary* length?

+Your first reaction might be "that's what vectors are for!".
+But in Rust, iterators must be **homogenously typed**: [we cannot have](https://beachape.com/blog/2016/10/23/rust-hlists-heterogenously-typed-list/) a vector that contains both `f32` and `i32`, even if all we want to do is print their values.

+To get around this, we might choose to use a `Vec<Box dyn Trait>` type, allowing us to store a **hetergonenously typed** collection of [trait objects](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).
+But this indirection has a not-insignificant performance cost, forcing us to store our data on the heap, and requiring additional indirection.

+**Variadic tuples** are an attempt to have our cake and eat it too: allowing us to store heterogenous collections of arbitrary length, even if they're not [object-safe](https://rust-lang.github.io/rfcs/0255-object-safety.html), creating a [zero-cost abstraction](https://doc.rust-lang.org/beta/embedded-book/static-guarantees/zero-cost-abstractions.html).

 ## Variadic functions

 So, suppose we want to write a function that sums a list of integers.
 This is pretty easy right?